jokergoo/circlize_book/book/06-circos-heatmap.md

 The parameters for the heatmap track can be controlled in `circos.heatmap()` function, such as `track.height` (height of the track) and `bg.border` (border of the track).

-In the following example, The labels for the sectors are added by setting the `show.sector.labels` argument.
+In the following example, the labels for the sectors are added by setting the `show.sector.labels` argument.
 The order of sectors is `c("a", "b", "c", "d", "e")` clock-wisely.
 You can see in the following plot, sector `a` starts from $\theta = 90^{\circ}$.